-An employee is not eligible if he has a material interest in the company whose shares are under option, or, if that company is a parent company, in any group company.
+An employee is not eligible if they have a material interest in the company whose shares are under option, or, if that company is a parent company, in any group company.
 A material interest is either:

 An employee has a material interest if:

-he alone has a material interest in the company
+- they alone have a material interest in the company;

-he, together with his associates, has a material interest in the company
+- they, together with their associates, have a material interest in the company; or

-any associate of his has a material interest in the company
+- any associate of theirs has a material interest in the company.

 An associate is:

-if the company has shares in trust, the trustees of any settlement where the employee has an interest
+- if the company has shares in trust, the trustees of any settlement where the employee has an interest; or

 Acquiring a material interest greater than 30% after the grant of an EMI option